Can Food Allergies Cause Vomiting In Babies?

 Food intolerances

 Food intolerances are different from food allergies.
 Food intolerances do not involve the immune system.
 They can cause GI symptoms, including vomiting, diarrhea, stomach pain, abdominal pain, and gas.
-If GI symptoms happen on their own, without symptoms like hives, your child likely either has a food intolerance or (more rarely) a delayed-type food allergy (and not an immediate-type food allergy.)
-For more on the differences between food allergies and food intolerances, please read our linked article.
+Food intolerance symptoms tend to develop hours to days after your child eats a food.

-My Baby Is Vomiting --- Should I Stop Feeding Allergens?
+My Baby Is Vomiting – Should I Stop Feeding Allergens?

-Many parents wonder when to be concerned about vomiting, especially when they’re introducing allergens to babies (including with Ready, Set Food!).
+Many parents wonder when to be concerned about vomiting, especially when they’re introducing allergens to babies (including with Ready.
+Set.
+Food!).

-If baby starts to vomit seconds to hours after you feed them Ready, Set, Food!, and they develop hives or other food allergy reaction symptoms around the same time, stop feeding Ready, Set, Food! and contact your doctor.
+If baby starts to vomit seconds to hours after you feed them Ready.
+Set.
+Food!, and they develop hives or other food allergy reaction symptoms around the same time, stop feeding Ready.
+Set.
+Food! and contact your doctor.
 This could likely be caused by an immediate-type food allergy.

 Rest assured, though, that when food allergy reactions do occur in babies, they tend to be mild.
 Most babies will not have an allergic reaction when introducing a new food, and the few reactions that do occur tend to be mild or moderate.